 - i.
-The maximum gross floor area of any detached ADU shall be 840 square feet or the maximum square footage allowed for accessory structures permitted by Section 20.03.030(g) (Accessory Uses and Structures), whichever is less. - ii.
-The detached ADU shall not exceed 25 feet in height.
+The maximum gross floor area of the detached ADU portion of any accessory structure shall be 840 square feet or the maximum square footage allowed for accessory structures permitted by Section 20.03.030(g) (Accessory Uses and Structures), whichever is less. - ii.
+The detached ADU shall not exceed 25 feet in height. - iii.
+The detached ADU shall not extend closer to any street than the existing primary dwelling structure.

-- iii.
-The detached ADU shall not extend closer to any street than the existing primary dwelling structure. - iv.
+- iv.
 The detached ADU shall comply with the requirements for accessory structures in Section 20.03.030(g) (Accessory Uses and Structures).
 Where one or more of the standards in Section 20.03.030(g) (Accessory Uses and Structures) conflict with these use-specific standards, these use-specific standards shall govern. - v.
-A detached ADU shall be set back from any side or rear property line that does not abut an alley by at least 10 feet, and from any side or rear property line that abuts an alley by at least five feet. - vi.
+A detached ADU shall be set back from any side or rear property by at least five feet. - vi.
 Existing single-story detached accessory structures converted to ADUs shall be exempt from the setback requirements pursuant to Section 20.06.090(d) (Nonconforming Structures).